2011 KEY DATES

 The Education Dollars for Duty (EDD) was established in 1998 by Senate 442 & House Bill 685.
 EDD pays up to 100% of tuition and fees assessed on a per student credit hour basis at Florida’s public vocational technical school, public community colleges and State University System institutions for credit courses in which they register.
 Can be used in combination with the FTA program and VA education programs (some restrictions apply).

 The Educational Dollars for Duty Program is for individuals who enter the Florida National Guard for the first time after June 30, 1997.
 The Florida National Guard Member will be responsible for any tuition and fees not paid by the EDD Program.
+Program subject to availability of funds.

 The Secretary of the Army has authorized the use of incentives to serve as an extraordinary measure to assist the ARNGUS in meeting and sustaining manpower requirements.